siam-sk/nexus-living-bms-client/README.md

 **Post-Deployment Configuration:**
 1. Add the deployed Vercel server URL to the `cors` options in `index.js`.
 2. Add the deployed Vercel server URL to the **Authorized domains** in your Firebase Authentication settings.
-3. Create a `.env.production` file in the client directory with `VITE_API_URL` pointing to your Vercel server URL before
+3. Create a `.env.production` file in the client directory with `VITE_API_URL` pointing to your Vercel server URL before building